If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Blog

-Cracked heels are unsightly and can cause further damage to your shoes and feet.
-If you have any concerns, contact Brian Shwer, DPM from Southaven Foot Clinic.
+If you are suffering from bunion pain, contact Brian Shwer, DPM of Southaven Foot Clinic.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Southaven, MS .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.